coltgarc/escuela_informatica/CCNA/OSI Model.md

 breaks large pieces of data into smaller segments which prevents errors and is easier to transfer provides host-to-host communication
 	or (end to end communication)
-adds a "L4 header" to the end of the data being encapsulated to create a
+adds a "L4 header" to the end of the data being encapsulated to create a segment.

 ----